-The Nancy Anne Moss Integrative Medicine and Health Sciences Scholarship was created in memorial of Nancy Anne Moss, beloved partner of Dr. Donald Moss, who currently serves as the Founding Dean of the College of Integrative Medicine and Health Sciences.
-Nancy Anne Moss was a lifelong educator, working with students from elementary to graduate levels..
-In honor of her commitment, this scholarship is dedicated to Saybrook University Mind-Body Medicine students to support their pursuit of their Master's or Doctoral degrees.
+The Nancy Anne Moss Integrative Medicine and Health Sciences Scholarship was created in memorial of Nancy Anne Moss, partner of Dr. Donald Moss, who currently serves as the Founding Dean of the College of Integrative Medicine and Health Sciences.
+Nancy Anne Moss was a lifelong educator, working with students from elementary to graduate levels.
+In honor of her commitment, this scholarship is dedicated to Saybrook University College of Integrative Medicine and Health Sciences students to support their pursuit of their Master's or Doctoral degrees.